Equivariant Principal Bundles over the 2-Sphere: Equivariant Principal -bundles

 \subsubsection{Non-contractible Case}

-The bijection given is available for the dihedral case since the CW-complex $\mathfrak D_n$ splits over the orbit space $\mathcal D_n$ as well.
-But we cannot guarantee that all equivariant principal $G$ bundles are split over the space $X$. (i.e. there may exist some non-split bundles over the space $X$).
-For the non-split bundles over the space $X$, we should restrict our conditions.
-If we choose an abelian group $G$, then we can use the proposition of the theorem.
-The space $(\mathfrak D_n,\pi,\varphi)$ is a split $D_{2n}$-space over $\mathcal D_n$ with the isotropy groupoid $\mathfrak{I}$, and $\mathcal D_n$ is locally compact and $\mathfrak{I}$ is locally maximal.
-Then for any abelian Lie group $G$ , one has an isomorphism of
+In the same way, the CW-complex $\mathfrak D_n$ splits over the orbit space $\mathcal D_n$ and the map \ref{ceq} is a bijection.
+However, it should be noted that not all equivariant principal $G$ bundles are split over the space $\mathcal{A}^1$.
+To handle the non-split bundles over the space $\mathcal{A}^1$, we restrict $G$ to be abelian in order to meet the requirement of Proposition \ref{prop}.
+The space $(\mathfrak D_n,\pi,\varphi)$ is a split $D_n$-space over $\mathcal D_n$ with the isotropy groupoid $\mathcal{I}$, and $\mathcal D_n$ is locally compact and $\mathcal{I}$ is locally maximal.
+Therefore, for any abelian Lie group $G$, the following map is an isomorphism;